Logitech G733 LIGHTSPEED Wireless Headphones Review

 Logitech G535 LIGHTSPEED Wireless

-The Logitech G535 LIGHTSPEED Wireless are better wireless gaming headphones than the Logitech G733 LIGHTSPEED Wireless.
-While both headphones are comfortable and decently well-built, the G535 reproduce audio more consistently, have a slightly more neutral sound profile, and their passive soundstage seems more open and natural.
-Their continuous battery life is much longer, and their non-Bluetooth wireless latency is lower too.
-However, the G733 leak less audio at high volumes.
+The Logitech G535 LIGHTSPEED Wireless and the Logitech G733 LIGHTSPEED Wireless are similarly performing wireless gaming headphones.
+They're both comfortable and decently well-built, but the G535 reproduces audio more consistently, and their continuous battery life is much longer.
+However, the G733 leak less audio at high volumes and have lower latency.

 Logitech G Pro X Gaming Headset